 This exploration will not only delve into the psychological and spiritual consequences of this fragmentation but also expose how these forces are leveraged by proponents of a homogenizing globalism that seeks to undermine cultural diversity and concentrate power in the hands of an elite few.

-By examining the potential pitfalls of postmodernism's deconstruction of tradition and drawing upon the arguments of Russian philosopher Alexander Dugin, a prominent advocate for traditionalism, we will illuminate the importance of reclaiming our sense of self and reconnecting with the deeper currents of cosmic consciousness in order to resist the homogenizing forces of globalism and evolve a more balanced and multipolar world.
+By examining the potential pitfalls of postmodernism's deconstruction of tradition and drawing upon the arguments of Russian philosopher Alexander Dugin, a prominent advocate for traditionalism, we will illuminate the importance of reclaiming our sense of self and reconnecting with the deeper currents of cosmic consciousness in order to resist globalism and evolve a more balanced multipolar world.

 The Rise of the Isolated "I"